-Here is an alphabetical list of the environment variables recognized by ReFrame:
+Here is an alphabetical list of the environment variables recognized by ReFrame.
+Whenever an environment variable is associated with a configuration option, its default value is omitted as it is the same.

-RFM\AUTODETECT\FQDN
+RFM AUTODETECT FODN

 Use the fully qualified domain name as the hostname.
-This is a boolean variable and defaults to 1.
+This is a boolean variable and defaults to 0.